hpi-epic/pricewars-mgmt-ui/README.md

 ## Configuration

-For the currently unique components of the simulation - the marketplace, the producer, the consumer and the kafka-reverse-proxy - we use environment-varibales to set their URLS globally.
+For the currently unique components of the simulation - the marketplace, the producer, the consumer and the kafka-reverse-proxy - we use configuration variables to set their URLS globally.
 This allows us to easily access and change them, for example when the user interface is run in our Docker-deployment.

 For the deployment on the virtual machines of the EPIC chair, we use the URLs in `env.json`.
 To change a single endpoint, just edit the files.
 The docker-setup uses the configuration file `env.docker.json` instead of `env.json`.